tarwn/lessthandot-hugo/blogs/content/posts/2009-02-27-sql-friday-the-best-sql-server-links-of-13.md

 **[Is CHECKDB A Necessity?][1]**

 I'm often asked by professionals whether CheckDB is still recommended on SQL2k8.
 SQL is calculating a checksum to avoid physical page corruption since 2k5.
-However in my experience (starting with SQL 7.0) I’ve never been able to clearly say that CheckDB is not necessary ..
+However in my experience (starting with SQL 7.0) I've never been able to clearly say that CheckDB is not necessary ..
 Does anyone have a good advice?
 Read the post to find out the answer

 **[Run-time Execution Plan Options][2]**